davenpi/davenpi.github.io/_projects/snake.md

 ## Current Progress

-I finished the data analysis and am working through the control theory portion of the project.
-The heavy lift is over and the aim is to have this paper out by May.
+I finished the data analysis and have produced control theory results which recover the qualitative shape of the snake.
+The heavy lift is over and now I will need to incorporate some feedback from my advisor.